 A designated area of outstanding natural beauty, the 'quintessentially English' Cotswolds offer a rich, unique history and the natural beauty of ancient limestone villages, rolling wolds countryside, beautiful gardens and magnificent historic castles and stately homes.
-Spend four nights within this beautiful region, on a holiday that includes a visit to elegant Sudeley Castle and Gardens, Anne Hathaway’s historical cottage and Gloucester Waterways Museum for an insight into how the canals influenced Victorian life.
+Spend four nights within this beautiful region, on a holiday that includes a visit to elegant Sudeley Castle and Gardens, Anne Hathaway’s historical cottage and a leisurely cruise through Stratford, home of Shakespeare and a key location in the industrial revolution.

 4 nights in Stratford-upon-Avon (accommodation as specified or similar)

-Titan’s VIP door-to-door travel service collects you from home, for your journey to the Crowne Plaza Stratford-upon-Avon (4T).
+Titan’s VIP door-to-door travel service collects you from home, for your journey to the Crowne Plaza Stratford-upon-Avon (4T) (2017) or the Ettington Chase Hotel (4T) (2018), just a short journey from Stratford-upon-Avon.
 We aim for you to arrive at the hotel between 4pm and 5pm.
 The rest of the day is at leisure to enjoy the hotel’s amenities.

 Day 2 Sudeley Castle and Gardens